wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/2-mail-basics.md

 ## Summary

-In this unit, you'll learn the basics of an Outlook mail add-in.
+In this unit, you learned the basics of an Outlook mail add-in.